cerberus-zone/cerberus_website/docs/running-a-validator.md

 ### Viewing Cerberus validator logs

-If you want to seeing a continuous stream of logs from your Cerberus node you can run the following command.
+If you want to see a continuous stream of logs from your Cerberus node, you can run the following command.

 ```bash:
 # will show you a continous stream of logs from your node.
 sudo journalctl -u cerberusd -f
 ```

-After runing the command abov you will see a screen like the one below.
+After running the command above, you will see a screen like the one below.

 <div style="text-align: center">
     <a href="docs/output.png" target="_blank">